 - 0-padding, which is to pad the frame with zeroes.
-This is a typical approach used in activity recognition in computer vision literature [22, 50]. - Last-padding, which is to use the last sample of that activity and repeatedly add it to the frame. - Next-padding, which is to use the samples following the activity for padding, as a way to simulate continuous natural transition between activities. - 5.2.3 Data Augmentation.
+This is a typical approach used in activity recognition in computer vision literature [22, 50]. - Last-padding, which is to use the last sample of that activity and repeatedly add it to the frame. - Next-padding, which is to use the samples following the activity for padding, as a way to simulate continuous natural transition between activities.

+5.2.3 Data Augmentation.
 To address the limited size of EmoPain dataset and more generally the difficulty of capturing naturalistic dataset from patients, especially during the current COVID-19 pandemic, we investigate the suitability of data augmentation techniques for PBD.
-Data augmentation is critical for mitigating the risk of over-fitting that rises when applying deep learning on smaller datasets.
-The three data augmentation methods explored are: - Reversing, which is to reuse the data in a temporally reversed direction.
-This method is proposed as some activity types in the EmoPain dataset can be thought of mirror reflections, e.g. stand to sit and sit to stand. - Jittering [48], which is to simulate the signal noise that may exist during data capturing.
-We create the normal Gaussian noise with three standard deviations of 0.05, 0.1, 0.15 and globally add them to the original data respectively, to create three extra training sets. - Cropping [48], which is to simulate unexpected data loss.
-We randomly set the data at random timesteps for random joint angles to 0 with selection probabilities of 5%, 10% and 15% respectively, to create another three training sets.
+Data augmentation is critical for mitigating the risk of overfitting that rises when applying deep learning on smaller datasets.
+The three data augmentation methods explored are as follows:

+- Reversing, which is to reuse the data in a temporally reversed direction.
+This method is proposed because some activity types in the EmoPain dataset can be thought of as mirror reflections (e.g., stand to sit and sit to stand). - Jittering [48], which is to simulate the signal noise that may exist during data capturing.
+We create the normal Gaussian noise with three standard deviations of 0.05, 0.1, and 0.15 and globally add them to the original data, respectively, to create three extra training sets. - Cropping [48], which is to simulate unexpected data loss.
+We randomly set the data at random timesteps for random joint angles to 0 with selection probabilities of 5%, 10%, and 15%, respectively, to create another three training sets.

-Note, the three methods do not change the temporal consistency (in forward or backward direction) of the data to a noticeable degree.
+Note that the three methods do not change the temporal consistency (in forward or backward direction) of the data to a noticeable degree.
 Therefore, the labels stay unchanged.
-The number of frames after using a combination of these augmentation methods is increased from $\sim 3k$ to $\sim 21k$.
+The number of frames after using a combination of these augmentation methods is increased from \sim 3k to \sim 21k.

 5.2.4 Ground Truth Definition.
-Rather than discriminating between the specific types of protective behavior listed in Table 1, we treat them as a single class, referred to as protective behavior.
-The reasons are that: i) the primary discrimination that matters in providing personalized support to CP patients is about whether protective behavior has occurred or not; ii) the number of instances for each behavior type is too limited to investigate using deep learning.
+Rather than discriminating between the specific types of protective behavior listed in Table 1, we treat them as a single class, referred to as protective behavior, because (1) the primary discrimination that matters in providing personalized support to CP patients is about whether protective behavior has occurred or not, and (2) the number of instances for each behavior type is too limited to investigate using deep learning.